 - Contents of files you are working with

-Some of our apps provide an optional feature called Panic Sync, which replicates app configuration data across multiple devices you own.
+Some of our apps provide an optional feature called Panic Sync, which replicates app configuration data across multiple devices you control.
 If you choose to use Panic Sync, we will collect and store the data necessary to provide the syncing feature.
 This data will be encrypted before transmission and stored in a way that is unreadable, even by Panic employees.

 Refer to the Panic Sync page for specific details on its implementation.

-On iOS: refer to the Privacy section in the app's Settings screen.
+- On iOS: refer to the Privacy section in the app's Settings screen.

-On macOS: open the app's General preferences panel and uncheck "Send Crash Reports and Statistics".
+- On macOS: open the app's General preferences panel and uncheck "Send Crash Reports and Statistics".

 Questions and Feedback